Lungi Dance

-"Lungi Dance" is a 2013 Indian track composed and performed by Indian singer and rapper, Yo Yo Honey Singh for the soundtrack of the 2013 Indian masala film Chennai Express.
+"Lungi Dance" is a 2013 Indian track composed and performed by Indian singer and rapper, Yo Yo Honey Singh for the soundtrack of the 2013 Indian film Chennai Express.
 The song is a tribute to Indian actor Rajinikanth.

 The soundtrack was officially released on 1 July 2013.

 Release

 "Lungi Dance" was released as the ninth single from the album.
 The launch of the original music of the film took place in Mumbai, where performances were seen by the film's music directors and cast members.
 The event's telecast rights were sold to a TV channel for INR48 crore (US$7.7 million).
-The song is said to have significantly more popularised the lungi, a traditional dress in India.
+The song is said to have significantly popularised the lungi, a traditional dress in India.